bluerock-io/BRiCk/rocq-tools/README.md

  (...
   (binaries
    (.../rocq-tools/bin/coqc_perf.exe as coqc)
-   (.../rocq-tools/bin/coqdep_warn.exe as coqdep)
    ...)
   ...)
  ...)
 ```
-In the above, we also set up `coqdep-warn` as a wrapper for `coqdep`, to allow
-passing extra flags to `coqdep`, which is currently not possible with dune.
-In
-the wrapper, we simply pass `-w +all` to make all warnings fatal.

 With this setup, the compilation of your project will now additionally collect
 several pieces of data, which are all embedded into `.glob` files:
 - Per-command performance data generated using Coq's profiling mechanism, with